-It can be hard to find what is at the heart of mental health issues sometimes.
+It can be hard to find what is at the heart of mental health issues.
 It can involve nutrient imbalance, lack of essential fatty acids, thyroid and adrenal hypofunction, hormones and many other issues.
-In the main, mental health issues are seen as being caused by an imbalance of neurotransmitters such as serotonin, GABA etc and also some chronic pain syndromes including chronic headaches, fibromyalgia etc can also involve neuro imbalance.

 This area is less well-known, but it no less important.
-Dr Carl Pfeiffer discovered the link between histamine and pyrrole (or pyrole as some people spell it) levels with mental health disorders.
-Read the factsheets above for more on this, but I have listed the relevant tests for you.
+Dr Carl Pfeiffer discovered the link between histamine and pyrrole (or pyrole, kryptopyrroles) levels with mental health.
+Read the Pyroluria and Histamine Imbalance factsheets for more on this.

 Q: Why is the histamine done in plasma and not whole blood?